Avniel J. Adler

 • Yeshiva of Greater Washington, Bachelor of Talmudic Law

-Avniel Adler has successfully represented clients at trial and on appeal for over a decade.
+Avniel Adler is Board Certified in Insurance Law by the Texas Board of Legal Specialization and has successfully represented clients at trial and on appeal for over a decade.
 Clients rely on Avniel because of his capacity to listen, his attention to detail, and his ability to consistently offer pragmatic, energetic, and creative solutions to challenging legal problems.

-For the past six years, Avniel has dedicated his practice to counseling and defending insurers.
-He has counseled and defended insurers against claims under a variety of insurance forms, including commercial general liability, directors & officers, trucking, cargo, residential and commercial property, excess and umbrella policies.
-Avniel has investigated and prepared coverage opinions, taken examinations under oath, prepared and argued summary judgment motions, and successfully obtained the dismissal of dozens of litigated claims.
+For the past nine years, Avniel has dedicated his practice to counseling and defending insurers.
+Avniel has counseled and defended insurers against claims under a variety of insurance forms, including commercial general liability, directors & officers, trucking, cargo, residential and commercial property, excess and umbrella policies.
+Avniel has investigated and prepared coverage opinions, taken examinations under oath, prepared and argued summary judgment motions and appeals, and obtained the dismissal of dozens of litigated claims.

 • In an insurance appraisal case, obtained grant of petition for writ of mandamus directing trial court to vacate its appointment of an attorney as umpire in contravention of the insurance policy’s subject matter expertise requirements for umpires.
 See In re State Farm Lloyds, No. 13-22-00545-CV, 2023 WL 2029148 (Tex.
 App. – Corpus Christi-Edinburg Feb.
 15, 2023).